 The notice that members and dentists receive after services have been provided and a claim processed.
 The EOB provides information about the fees charged, what procedures were provided, any adjustments made by the carrier and the member’s coinsurance payment.

 A plan where the dentist is paid a specified amount per service and the member is responsible for any applicable deductible, coinsurance and amounts over the annual maximum.

 When an employer offers multiple benefit plans to choose from, i.e., a “menu” of plans; also known as a cafeteria plan.

 flexible dual choice

-An option that allows an enrollee to switch between two dental plans selected by the employer, as often as monthly, removing the restriction of changing plans only during open enrollment.
+An option that allows a member to switch between two dental plans selected by the employer, as often as monthly, removing the restriction of changing plans only during open enrollment.

 freedom of choice

-A plan feature that allows enrollees to visit any licensed dentist (usually a fee-for-service plan).
+A plan feature that allows members to visit any licensed dentist (usually a fee-for-service plan).

 A student who is regularly attending an accredited school with an academic schedule of at least 12 credits.

-A written or verbal statement of dissatisfaction by an enrollee.
+A written or verbal statement of dissatisfaction by a member.
 Delta Dental follows regulatory requirements in responding to grievances.

 health care exchange